 Another View (Verve ’86) Rating: B

 Containing more songs rescued from the "lost" album, plus some earlier discards recorded with John Cale, Another View is a far less cohesive and necessary album than VU, though it's still worth getting if you're a big fan of the band.
-Certainly "Ride Into The Sun" is a gorgeous instrumental (one of three instrumentals here) that I'd argue is one of the best things that the band ever did, and there are other worthwhile offerings too, even if none of the other songs approaches classic status.
+Certainly "Ride Into The Sun" is a gorgeous instrumental (one of three instrumentals here), and there are other worthwhile offerings too, even if none of the other songs are classics.
 "We're Gonna Have A Good Time Together" should already be familiar to those who heard 1969: The Velvet Underground Live, and it remains a simple but catchy rock 'n' roll song, replete with decorative hand claps and singable "na na na" vocals.
-"I'm Gonna Move Right In," another instrumental, is a long, low-key, bluesy guitar jam that has a good groove but isn't anything special, and "Hey Mr. Rain (Version 1)," one of the Cale leftovers, also establishes an interesting mood but isn't much of a tune.
-Cale's viola lends the song an exotic, haunting ambiance, but again that only goes so far in the absence of a memorable melody, and to make matters worse the song is reprised later on in a livelier but less mysterious version (I prefer the former, though again neither are anything special despite Cale's participation in both).
+"I'm Gonna Move Right In," another instrumental, is a long, low-key, bluesy guitar jam that has a good groove but isn't anything special, and "Hey Mr. Rain (Version 1)," one of the Cale leftovers, likewise has a good groove but I’d argue that this one is something special, in large part because Cale's viola lends the song an exotic, haunting ambiance.
+Unfortunately, or at least unnecessarily, this song is reprised later on in a livelier but less mysterious (and all around weaker) version.
 A less produced and frankly less good version of "Rock & Roll" than the one that appeared on Loaded also strikes me as redundant padding, though of course it's still a good tune, and instrumental #3, "Guess I'm Falling In Love," also with Cale, is a garage stomper that hits hard enough but doesn't do much to warrant multiple listens.
-The other two songs - yes there are only nine in all, including two repeats from previous albums and a reprise from this album; not much bang for your buck I agree - are extremely short, but "Coney Island Steeplechase" is a catchy, propulsive piece of pop fluff that's rather enjoyable, whereas the rather lo-fi, fast-paced "Ferryboat Bill" is forgettable, despite the best efforts of Yule on organ and Tucker who pounds away.
+The other two songs - yes there are only nine in all, including two repeats from previous albums and a reprise from this album; not much bang for your buck I agree - are extremely short, but "Coney Island Steeplechase" is a catchy, propulsive piece of pop fluff that I rather enjoy, whereas the rather lo-fi, fast-paced "Ferryboat Bill" is forgettable, despite the best efforts of Yule on organ and Tucker who pounds away.
 Anyway, whereas VU was flat-out a really good album, Another View strikes me more as a vault clearing cash grab.
 Although it too is enjoyable to listen to for the most part, I rarely get the urge to listen to it, and the album seemed a rather anti-climactic finish to this legendary band's recording career.
 Of course, the band weren't completely done yet, as the Reed–Cale–Morrison–Tucker lineup reunited in 1992 for a European tour that yielded the Live MCMXCIII album.
-However, old tensions soon resurfaced, and a proposed American tour was scrapped; Morrison died of lymphoma in 1995, thereby ending The Velvet Underground for good I would think.
+However, old tensions soon resurfaced, and a proposed American tour was scrapped; Morrison died of lymphoma in 1995, thereby ending The Velvet Underground for good.

 send me an email